RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 The system also displays the destination database status as an aggregate of the statuses of all the sources.

-**Note:** If you encounter issues with the *Replica of* process, refer to the troubleshooting section [Replica of repeatedly fails]({{< relref "/rs/administering/troubleshooting/replicaof-repeatedly-fails.md" >}}).
+**Note:** If you encounter issues with the Replica Of process, refer to the troubleshooting section [Replica Of repeatedly fails]({{< relref "/rs/administering/troubleshooting/replicaof-repeatedly-fails.md" >}}).

 ### Synchronization errors